jlperona-teaching/ecs154a-winter20/syllabus/syllabus.rst

 (It's in your interest to post to everyone due to the reputation system; see below.)

 Campuswire has a reputation system.
-The more you contribute to the class on Campuswire, the higher your reputation becomes.
+The more you publicly contribute to the class on Campuswire, the higher your reputation becomes.
 To encourage you to participate on Campuswire, you will get extra credit depending on the amount of reputation you have earned by the end of the course.
-For more information, see the `Extra Credit`_ section below.
+For more information, see the `Extra Credit`_ section.

 Other Important Information
 ---------------------------